Submissions

 BOOK REVIEWS

 Book Reviews are thoughtful commentaries authored by professors and practitioners on forthcoming or recently published books.
-They often use a book as a springboard for new lines of scholarly inquiry.
+In addition to reviewing the book, these pieces often use the book as a springboard for new lines of scholarly inquiry.
+We accept both Book Review proposals as well as full drafts.

 NOTES